Question 80: [Organic > Carboxylic Acids and Derivatives]

 Question 65: [Organic > Carbonyl Compounds]

-Which reaction is not an electrophilic addition?
+Which reaction is not

 A CH2=CH2 + HI à CH3CH2I